 Practically, the Taskforce works to accommodate dialogue through maintaining an interactive website with frequent webinars, interdisciplinary workshops and panels on thematic issues at Earth System Governance conferences and other venues, and joint publications in the form of special issues and edited volumes with major university presses.

-The Taskforce had a formal launch at a workshop in Utrecht in March 2018 and will have its first full meeting at the Taskforce Day of the ESG Conference in November 2018 in Utrecht.
+The Taskforce had a formal launch at a workshop in Utrecht in March 2018.

-For more information about joining the Taskforce, please contact Elizabeth Dirth (email@example.com)
+For more information about joining the Taskforce, please contact Dr. Agni Kalfagianni (firstname.lastname@example.org)